charutiwari04/dashboard/README.md

 1. After following above steps from 1 through 5.
 Run command gulp serve:dist

 ##Skills used
-HTML, CSS, Bootstrap, jQuery, AngularJS, Google Charts and gulp.
+HTML, CSS, Bootstrap, jQuery, AngularJS, Google Charts, Highcharts and gulp.

 ###Note:
 Improvements will be done in future.